 Mean score of companies in the Electrical Machinery Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Panasonic reported total greenhouse gas emissions of approximately 126,518,000,000 kg CO2e, with Scope 1 emissions at about 316,000,000 kg CO2e, Scope 2 emissions at approximately 1,207,000,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 124,995,000,000 kg CO2e.
+In 2024, Panasonic reported total greenhouse gas emissions of approximately 126,518,000,000 kg CO2e, with emissions distributed across various scopes: 316,000,000 kg CO2e (Scope 1), 1,207,000,000 kg CO2e (Scope 2), and a significant 124,995,000,000 kg CO2e (Scope 3).
 This represents a slight decrease from 2023, where total emissions were about 129,209,000,000 kg CO2e.
-Panasonic has set ambitious climate commitments, aiming for net-zero emissions across all scopes by fiscal year 2050.
-Specifically, the company targets a 90% reduction in absolute Scope 1 and 2 emissions by 2030, using FY2019 as a baseline.
-Additionally, Panasonic aims to reduce Scope 3 emissions from the use of sold products by 30% within the same timeframe.
-The company has also established a near-term goal to achieve net-zero emissions for Scope 1 and 2 by 2030, as part of its broader Environmental Vision 2050.
-Panasonic's initiatives include enhancing energy efficiency, adopting renewable energy sources, and implementing sustainable practices across its operations.
-Overall, Panasonic's commitment to reducing its carbon footprint reflects a proactive approach to addressing climate change, aligning with global sustainability goals and industry standards.
+Panasonic has set ambitious climate commitments, aiming for net-zero emissions for Scope 1 and 2 by 2030, as part of their Environmental Vision 2050.
+They also target a 90% reduction in absolute Scope 1 and 2 emissions by 2030, using FY2019 as a baseline.
+For Scope 3 emissions, particularly from the use of sold products, they aim for a 30% reduction by 2030, also compared to FY2019 levels.
+The company is committed to achieving net-zero emissions across all scopes by FY2050, with a focus on utilising energy-efficient technologies and renewable energy sources.
+Panasonic's initiatives reflect a strong alignment with global climate goals, demonstrating their dedication to sustainability and reducing their carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents